 The sudden shift to remote working has seen home office equipment become the next toilet paper, with panic buying setting in.
 Distributors are overwhelmed with demand for items such as monitors, laptops, printers, webcams and headsets.

 Like many others, I recently found myself suddenly working from home and home schooling my primary school aged children.
 I decided I needed to upgrade my home print device to meet the increased demand from all members of my household.
 Whilst I was aware of the news stories and heightened search engine activity around home office equipment, it is still confronting to find row after row of empty shelves.
-The picture below was taken at my local office supply store.

 Data#3 is able to help our clients sidestep supply shortages, and ensure employees are using enterprise quality hardware.
 We offer a number of standardised office worker bundles purposely designed to keep staff productive while working remotely.
 These commercial grade solutions have been selected with cost, ease of setup, functionality and security considerations in mind.
 A rapid national deployment capability coupled with flexible enterprise pricing allows you to enable your remote workforces quickly.